-Artistic Director of Fol Espoir, the company has toured work across the UK including Jermyn Street Theatre in London and Edinburgh Fringe.
+Artistic Director of Fol Espoir, the company has toured work across the UK including Jermyn Street Theatre in London and the Edinburgh Fringe.
 John has also directed shows at Arts Centre Melbourne in Australia, Soho Theatre, Roundhouse London.Teaches: Acting, Text, Devising

 Kate had a career as an actor before training at Royal Central School of Speech and Drama as a voice coach.
 She has studied psychotherapy and applied linguistics; and also writes and performs her own poetry.
-For more than 20 years she has coached actors, broadcasters, and individuals and groups in organisations including the NHS and the corporate sector and in politics at the highest levels.
+For more than twenty years she has coached actors, broadcasters, and individuals and groups in organisations including the NHS and the corporate sector and in politics at the highest levels.
 Teaches: Voice and Dialect Coach

 Having been Senior Voice and Dialect Tutor at the School for 20 years we are glad Gary still works for us on a part-time basis and as well as teaching on our full-time acting courses he is Course Leader for our summer Foundation Course.
 He has taught in most of the top London Drama Schools, Southern Methodist University in Dallas and The Children’s Theatre in Minneapolis.
 He also teaches at Boomsatsuma and is Director of the Bristol Acting Academy.
 Teaches: Voice and Dialect Coach

-Joel worked as an actor (RSC, Shakespeare’s Globe, BBC) before training as a voice coach at The Royal Central School of Speech and Drama, where he gained an MFA in Voice Studies.
+Joel (pictured left) worked as an actor (RSC, Shakespeare’s Globe, BBC) before training as a voice coach at The Royal Central School of Speech and Drama, where he gained an MFA in Voice Studies.
 Joel works regularly as a voice over artist in animation, corporate media and commercial projects.
 Teaches: Dialect Coach

 Amanda is a freelance Speech and Language Therapist and presents our annual ‘Vocal Health and Sustainability’ lecture.
 Prior to setting up an independent practice Amanda was Clinical Lead for Voice Therapy Services at University Hospitals Bristol NHS Foundation Trust.